Be the light that helps improve lives

 Our CACREP-accredited, standards-based graduate counseling programs prepare students to take on society’s big issues and improve quality of life for individuals and communities.

 With strong demand for clinical mental health counselors and school counselors in every community, our students have the opportunity to make a widespread impact.
-Because the calling is so vital, we prepare our graduate students with a high degree of counseling competence, technological skills, and a minimum of 8700 hours of field experience addressing issues like autism, depression, cyberbullying and substance abuse in local facilities — and soon in our on-campus Marriage and Family Counseling Clinic (scheduled to open in 2019).
+Because the calling is so vital, we prepare our graduate students with a high degree of counseling competence, technological skills, and a minimum of 800 hours of supervised field experiences addressing issues like college & career readiness, social-emotional learning, academic achievement, autism, depression, cyberbullying and substance abuse — all in local schools and agencies throughout SW Florida, and now, in our on-campus Student and Community Counseling Center.

 Your clinical and field experiences will help you identify a need in the community that is going unmet.
 As your capstone project — known as the Closing the Gap project — you’ll meet that need, giving you the self-driven leadership skills required to shine as your career progresses.
 Our cohort-based model, in addition to our passionate faculty, will give you the support you need to remain balanced as you move through this challenging and rewarding program.
 Because our students are so well prepared, 100% are employed within three months of earning their degree.